volkandindar/agartha/README.md

 ## Command Injection / Remote Code Execution
 It creates command execution dynamic wordlists with the command you supply.
-It combines different separators and terminators for unix and windows environments together.
+It combines different separators and terminators for both unix and windows environments together.

 **'URL Encoding'** encodes dictionary output.